-Chicago, June 28, 1926,-Chicago Surface Lines, Dear Sirs:-I wish to object to the methods of some of your motormen.
-Last Thursday evening one of your motormen did just as I have seen others do dozens of times.
+Chicago, June 28, 1926.-Chicago Surface Lines, Dear Sirs:-I wish to object to the methods of some of your motormen.
+Last Thursday evening one of your motormen did just ast have seen others do dozens of times.
 The signal light had some cars stopped that were loaded to the guards and no chance for any one else to get on, to say nothing of getting a seat.

 Then a car that was behind those but never had gotten up near enough to the street crossing for any one to get on never made any effort to stop, but instead of stopping when they saw that I wanted to get on they put on more speed.
-I endeavored to get on, on account of getting a seat, but the motion of the car threw me down.
+I endeavored to get on they put on more speed.
+I endeavored to get on they put on more speed.
 I had both knees badly bruised.
 The car did not stop to see if I was hurt or not.
 Perhaps I did not have any business trying to get on while the car was in motion, but if the car had stopped as it should have I would have had no occasion to try and get on while the car was in motion.

-I am thoroughly disgusted with the treatment that your system gives the public and hereafter I am going to join some of my friends in helping defest any proposition that you people have to offer to the citizens of Chicago.
+I am thoroughly disgusted with the treatment that your system gives the public and hereafter I am going to join some of my friends in helping defeat any proposition that you people have to offer to the citizens of Chicago.
 When it comes up to a referendum I will join my friends and do all I can to defeat it, for, from observations, I am satisfied that you people do not make any effort to live up to your agreements, and care nothing about the riding public.